-SEOUL, South Korea (AP) -- LG will bring the software that once powered Palm's smartphones to the majority of its Internet-connected TVs this year, the company said Monday.
+SEOUL, South Korea (AP) -- LG Electronics Inc. said Monday it will bring the software that once powered Palm's smartphones to majority of its new smart TVs this year.

-The South Korean firm unveiled webOS-based smart TVs at a trade fair in Las Vegas, less than a year after it bought the operating system for smartphones and tablet computers from Hewlett-Packard Co.
-LG Electronics Inc.'s chief technology officer, Skott Ahn, said the software will make LG TVs easier to set up and use.
-However, Ahn didn't show any radical new capabilities not present on other TVs.
+The South Korean firm unveiled webOS-based smart TVs at a trade fair in Las Vegas, less than a year after its purchase of the operating system for smartphones and tablet computers from Hewlett-Packard Co.

-Samsung is also seeking to make a television set that can serve as a center for controlling refrigerators, lighting and air-conditioning in a household, a concept that consumer electronics companies call "smart home."
+Samsung Electronics, LG's home rival, is also seeking to make a television set as a center for controlling refrigerators, lighting and air-conditioning in a household, a concept that consumer electronics companies call "smart home."